fobordo/kickstarter-analysis/README.md

 ## Overview of Project

-The purpose of this analysis was to uncover trends in [Kickstarter data](https://github.com/fobordo/kickstarter-analysis/blob/cb1ee7c131f969fe81963381501d0e881acdfcc7/Kickstarter_Challenge%20copy.xlsx.zip) to determine the best practices to follow for success in launching a theatre or play Kickstarter campaign in countries such as the US and Great Britain.
-The Kickstarter data used in this analysis was from the years 2014 to 2016.
+The purpose of this analysis was to uncover trends in [Kickstarter data](https://github.com/fobordo/kickstarter-analysis/blob/cb1ee7c131f969fe81963381501d0e881acdfcc7/Kickstarter_Challenge%20copy.xlsx.zip) from 2014 to 2016 to determine the best practices to follow for success in launching a theatre or play Kickstarter campaign in countries such as the US and Great Britain.

 ## Analysis and Challenges

-Initially, the analysis was performed by cleaning up the Kickstarter data in order to make it more readable and searchable.
-The first challenge was interpreting the data in columns "deadline" and "launched_at."
-The data in these columns was not in a readable format, and contained long, random numbers that didn't add any value to the data story.
-In order to make this data more readable, I used a Unix Timestamp Converter to confirm that the numbers weren't just random, and were, in fact, Unix Timestamps.
-After confirming that the numbers represented Unix Timestamps, I used formulas in Excel to create two new columns to convert the numbers to a more readable format.
-The two new columns, "Date Created Conversion" and "Date Ended Conversion" converted the "launched_at" and "deadline" numbers to "DD/MM/YYYY" date formats, allowing me to better observe the metrics for trends.

-Once the data was cleaned up and in more readable and searchable formats, I performed a deep-dive analysis on the following two metrics: Outcomes Based on Launch Date and Outcomes Based on Goals.
+Initially, before the analysis could be performed, the Kickstarter data was cleaned in order to make it more readable and searchable.
+This involved ensuring all the data was in the proper format, and separated into individual columns as necessary.
+Once the data was cleaned up and in more readable and searchable formats, a deep-dive analysis was performed on the following two metrics: Outcomes Based on Launch Date and Outcomes Based on Goals.

 ### Analysis of Outcomes Based on Launch Date